The extraordinary case of the Picvest billions

 The disposal of homes contradicts the purpose of the commercial enterprise rescue plan.

-A Moneyweb observe-the-cash investigation into the sale of the 79 homes syndicated via the Highveld Syndication (HS) corporations found out that absolutely all of these homes were sold to third parties before and soon after the HS organizations had been put into commercial enterprise rescue.
+A Moneyweb observe-the-cash investigation into the sale of the 79 homes syndicated via the Highveld Syndication (HS) corporations found out that all of these homes were sold to third parties before and soon after the HS organizations had been put into commercial enterprise rescue.

 BRP and Section one hundred fifty-five Scheme of Arrangement